Angela Specialises in high value and complex personal injury claims.

 Angela has particular experience in claims involving fraud, whether exaggerated/feigned injury or staged accidents.
 Leading insurers turn to Angela at an early stage to advise in cases where fraud is suspected and can rely on her to deliver targeted and precise cross examination at trial.

-She is often able to turn around papers at short notice and is happy to receive instructions electronically.
+Angela is instructed nationally by leading firms and insurers and is often able to turn around papers at short notice.
+She is happy to receive instructions electronically.

 Angela’s areas of expertise are principally:

-- Chronic Pain and cases involving unusual psychiatric injury such as somatoform disorders
+- Chronic Pain and cases involving psychiatric injury such as somatoform or conversion disorders

 - Fraud – cases involving malingering/exaggeration as well as fraud rings, ghost passengers and low velocity impacts